pyomeca/bioptim/README.md

 The actual *tau* is computed from the activation by the `biorbd` function: `tau = biorbd_model.torque(torque_act, q, qdot)`.
 Then, the derivative of *qdot* is given by the `biorbd` function: `qddot = biorbd_model.ForwardDynamics(q, qdot, tau)`.

+Please note, this dynamics is expected to be very slow to converge, if it ever does.
+One is therefore encourage using TORQUE_DRIVEN instead, and to add the TORQUE_MAX_FROM_ACTUATORS constraint.
+This has been shown to be more efficient and allows defining minimum torque.

 #### TORQUE_ACTIVATIONS_DRIVEN_WITH_CONTACT
 The torque driven defines the states (x) as *q* and *qdot* and the controls (u) as the level of activation of *tau*.
 The derivative of *q* is trivially *qdot*.
 The actual *tau* is computed from the activation by the `biorbd` function that includes non-acceleration contact point defined in the bioMod: `tau = biorbd_model.torque(torque_act, q, qdot)`.
 Then, the derivative of *qdot* is given by the `biorbd` function: `qddot = biorbd_model.ForwardDynamics(q, qdot, tau)`.

+Please note, this dynamics is expected to be very slow to converge, if it ever does.
+One is therefore encourage using TORQUE_DRIVEN instead, and to add the TORQUE_MAX_FROM_ACTUATORS constraint.
+This has been shown to be more efficient and allows defining minimum torque.

 #### MUSCLE_ACTIVATIONS_DRIVEN
 The torque driven defines the states (x) as *q* and *qdot* and the controls (u) as the muscle activations.